ball TYPE H

-Spherical lamps such as the Ball Type H are based on Verner Panton's Fun lamp designs from 1964.
-Once produced in shades of blue and red, multi-faceted light sculptures were created from spheres of different sizes.
-Verner Panton loved the strongly sculptural character of Ball pendant lights and used them in a number of projects.
-At the Visona 2 exhibition at the 1970 Cologne Furniture Fair, the Ball lights lamps enhanced the effect of Panton's Phantasy Landscape installation.
-In the Varna Palais, a restaurant in Aahaus, Denmark, the Ball lamps specifically increased the comfort in both the restaurant and the lounge area.
+Spherical lamps like the Ball Type H are based on Verner Panton's Fun lighting designs from 1964.
+Originally produced in shades of blue and red, multifaceted lighting sculptures were created from spheres of different sizes.
+Verner Panton She loved the strongly sculptural character of the Ball pendant lamps and used them in a number of projects.
+At the Visona 2 exhibition during the Cologne Furniture Fair in 1970, the Ball lamps enhanced the effect of Panton's installation Phantasy Landscape.
+At Varna Palais, a restaurant in Aahaus, Denmark, the Ball lamps specifically increased the ambiance, both in the restaurant and the lounge area.

-Today, the design interior specialist TAGWERC the Ball Type H in silver in both private homes and offices.
-The shiny silver balls create a special accent in dining areas, hallways and foyers.
-At the same time, the spheres reflect the surroundings and blend seamlessly into the ambience.
-A four-meter long, fabric-covered textile cable allows for flexible installation, even in high rooms.
-If required, Tagwerc can also supply the Ball Type H with a longer cable.
+Today, the design interior specialist TAGWERC The silver Ball Type H spheres are suitable for both private homes and offices.
+The gleaming silver spheres add a special touch to dining areas, hallways, and foyers.
+At the same time, they reflect the surroundings, blending seamlessly into the ambiance.
+A four-meter-long, fabric-covered cable allows for flexible installation, even in rooms with high ceilings.
+Tagwerc also supplies the Ball Type H with a longer cable upon request.

-Of all the ball lamps that Verner Panton created in 1969, the Ball Tap H is the only one that has survived.
-The Ball pendant light fits wherever you want to place it.
-Each individual polypropylene plastic sphere bears the signature of its design master.
-One of the signs that guarantees original design.
+Of all the spherical lamps that Verner Panton created in 1969, the Ball Tap H is the only one that has survived. pendant light They fit wherever you want to place them.
+Each of the polypropylene plastic spheres bears the signature of its design master.
+One of the marks that guarantees original design.

 - Color